Kizuna AI: Games

 Kizuna often posts videos of herself giving commentaries while playing games on YouTube.
 As a virtual Let's Play show host, Kizuna's game operating techniques seem a little clumsy, though like other gaming YouTubers, she makes seemingly real comments and reactions to the games that she likes.
 The most viewed and most popular gaming video by Kizuna is her Let's Play of popular indie game Inside.

 Some of Kizuna's videos involve augmented and virtual reality games.
 Using omnidirectional motion capture technology, a 3D model of Kizuna playing a game can be developed.
 Virtual reality games played by Kizuna include extreme sports game The Climb, first-person shooter game Superhot, drawing software Tilt Brush, and more.
 Kizuna has also attempted to describe English words in Quick, Draw!, explore Tokyo virtually using Google Maps, and talk with other AI such as Apple's iPhone Assistant Siri.

-A rhythm video game, titled Kizuna AI: Touch the Beat!, is scheduled for a release in February 2023 on PlayStation 5 and PlayStation VR2, which will be followed by a release on Microsoft Windows (via Steam), Nintendo Switch, and PlayStation 4 (via PlayStation VR) in April.
+A rhythm video game, titled Kizuna AI: Touch the Beat!, was released in February 2023 on PlayStation 5 (via PlayStation VR2), which was followed by a release on Microsoft Windows (via Steam), Nintendo Switch, and PlayStation 4 (via PlayStation VR) in May.

-Subtitles
+Languages

 The language used in all of Kizuna's videos is Japanese.
 This made it difficult for a large portion of viewers to understand specific content of videos.
 Afterwards, "A.I.Channel" and "A.I.Games" allowed bilingual fans to translate Japanese in videos to other languages.
 With the help of translations offered by fans, Kizuna's channels were able to offer content in many different languages including Japanese, English, Korean, Spanish, and many others.
 This has allowed global audiences to understand the comments made by Kizuna in her videos, and has helped to grow her audience outside of Japan.
 Korean and English comments take up similar portions in the comments section of Kizuna's videos.